top of page

 MASc Student

-Cole Fredericks is currently an undergraduate student in the Chemical Engineering program at the University of Waterloo.
-His research experiences have involved the development and characterization of commercial thermoplastic and protective nanoceramic coating formulations.
+Cole Fredericks is a Master's student in the Chemical Engineering program at the University of Waterloo.
+His past research experiences have involved the development and characterization of commercial thermoplastic and protective nanoceramic coating formulations.
+He is currently investigating the design of stimulus-responsive hydrogels and their microfabrication using digital micromirror devices for biomedical applications.

 Previous Members